teamniteo/handbook/using-slack.md

 If are running late, or need to leave early, just write something like "Running late, will be online in 2 hours.".
 If you will be away for the entire day, do the same.

-However, if you are away more than one day, add an entry to Planned Absences.
+However, if you are away more than one day, add an entry to [Planned Absences on Intra](https://intra.niteoweb.com/operations/planned-absences).

 ## Working On